JuliaDynamics/DiscreteEvents.jl/docs/src/examples/dicegame/dicegame.md

 # Goldratt's Dice Game

-*Paul Bayer, 2019-11-22 v2.0*

-Goldratt's Dice Game from his business novel "The Goal" is a classical illustration that dependencies and statistical fluctuations diminish the throughput through a system.
+Goldratt's Dice Game from his business novel "The Goal" is a classical illustration that dependencies and statistical fluctuations diminish the throughput through a queuing system.

 Alex Rogo, the hero of the novel plays a game with five boys: